Stylophone: 2007 revival

-In October 2007, 28 years after the Stylophone had ceased production, toy company Re:creation, in conjunction with Dubreq Ltd. (reformed in 2003 by Ben Jarvis, the son of the original inventor), relaunched the Stylophone.
-The 2007 revival model, manufactured in China and was officially called the S1, is a digital copy that closely resembles the 1960s original but features a volume control, audio throughput and two new sounds.
-However, the Bass, Treble, and 350S models from the 1970s were not relaunched with it.
+In October 2007, 28 years after production had ceased, the Stylophone was relaunched by the toy company Re:creation in partnership with Dubreq Ltd. (re‑formed in 2003 by Ben Jarvis, son of the original inventor).
+The revival model, officially known as the S1 and manufactured in China, was a digital recreation of the original instrument.
+While closely resembling the 1960s Stylophone, it added a volume control, audio throughput, and two additional sounds.